What you need to know when buying a home...

-- Enjoy purchasing your home, but do remain objective throughout — to make the business decisions that are best for you.
+- Enjoy purchasing your home, but remain objective throughout — to make the business decisions best for you.

 - Make sure you are pre-approved as early as possible.
 This will put the power of financing behind you so you can concentrate on selecting your home.